brightleydeveloped/react-mobx-supermodel/readme.md

 // somewhere else

-// this will make a request to https://<api-server-url>/api/v1/user/:id
 // to fetch one model from the server const user = new User();
 user.id = 'some-uuid';

-user.fetch();
+// this will make a GET request to https://<api-server-url>/api/v1/user/some-uuid user.fetch();

 // or, you can define the id as an option